infantito/fullstack-graphql/api/README.md

 * Abstract Types that can’t be used as field values but instead used as foundations for explicit Types.
 * Great for when you have Types that share common fields, but differ slightly.

+### Unions

+* Like interfaces, but without any defined common fields amongst the Types.
+* Useful when you need to access more than one disjoint Type from one Query, like a search.